nkorsakov-tw/qa.md/test-plan.md

 - Check all properties.
 If you have no properties in the specific field it's an error.
 - Check the Total amounts figures.
 - Check the reasons.
+- Create new orders with voids and trace how the data changes.
 - Export this report and open this in different formats such as PDF.
 - Verify that the exported report matches with the report displayed in the Back Office.